IFB Rural Development Grant Program FAQs

 Q: What types of projects are eligible for this grant?

 A: We continue to take a broad approach on project types as we do not want to stifle new and innovative ideas.
 Ultimately, we are looking for projects that will meet a need in a community, county or rural area.
-Examples could include projects focused on attracting businesses, fostering entrepreneurship, improving infrastructure and broadband, increasing healthcare access, building/creating capacity for local newspapers/news sources, expanding recreational opportunities, increasing available housing, developing tourism, community beautification, revitalizing community spirit/engagement, enhancing emergency services support (such as fire, EMS, police, etc.) or other projects that positively impact farmers and residents.
+Examples could include projects focused on attracting businesses, fostering entrepreneurship, providing access to fresh foods, improving infrastructure, increasing healthcare access, expanding recreational opportunities, expanding available housing, developing tourism, enhancing emergency services support (such as fire, EMS, police, etc.) or other projects that positively impact farmers and residents.

 Q: Do you have examples of the projects that were funded last year?